SStoeckigt/CV/README.md

 #### Heriot - Watt University, Edinburgh, UK (September 2013 to September 2014)

 * MSc.
-Petroleum Engineering
-* Distinction
+Petroleum Engineering, Distinction
 *	Group Field Development Project for North Sea Field.
     *	Simulated reservoir model for an appraisal and development project with individuals from a wide range of experience.
 Aim of project was achieved by coordinating with team members and working individually to achieve a common goal.
 *	Individual Dissertation
     *	Development of techno-economic comparison and optimization of low and high frequency electrical recovery methods for heavy oil in shallow reservoirs.
 Aims of the project were achieved by a prediction of a hypothesis, assessment of the topic and devising strategies for additional research methodologies to test hypothesis.
 Awarded a Distinction Grade for this novel study.

 #### University of Cape Town, South Africa (January 2010 - November 2012)
 * BSc.
-Chemical Engineering with Honors
+Chemical Engineering, Honors
 *	Group Design Project and Thesis
     *	Design of a Carbon Dioxide Sequestration Plant to abide by international laws of CO2 emissions.
     *	Prepared thesis on tracking the water crisis in South Africa to investigate methods of efficient water distribution around the Western Cape.